Group Handover for Drone Base Stations: Literature Overview and Related Works

 \subsection{UAVs in 3GPP Standards}

+{ According to 3GPP TS 22-261 \cite{3GPP22261}, it is predicted that UAVs are going to be used in several applications by governments and commercial sectors.
+Latency and reliability will be one of the first {concerns for the} next generation 6G networks.
+UAVs will need more certain {location} information and security {against} theft and fraud.

+An unmanned aerial system consists of UAVs and UAV controller \cite{3GPP23754}.
+The data traffic between these two components must be well-protected.
+Next generation mobile network providing service to the UAVs must be resistant to spoofing and non-repudation attacks.

+Identification, tracking, and authorization of UAV and controllers are controlled by a central system, which is the Unmanned Aerial System Traffic Management (UTM) \cite{3GPP23754}.
+UTM stores all identity and meta information of UAVs and UAV controllers.
+The authentication and authorization of UAVs in the area have taken place by the information sharing procedures between UTM and mobile core network, especially AMF.
+It is clear that including of UAVs to the mobile network {introduces a higher} computational burden for the AMF. }

 The use of UxNB to increase the coverage area is specified in 3GPP standards.
 A UxNB can connect to 5G core network as a terrestrial BS via wireless backhaul link\cite{3GPP22829}.
 A UxNB can be used in various scenarios such as emergencies, temporary coverage for UEs, hots-spot events, due to their fast deployment and broad coverage capabilities \cite{3GPP22829}.
 UxNBs should be authenticated by the core network before operating as a BS.
-One of the requirements for using a BS on UAV is to keep the energy used at the lowest level because UAV has limited energy.
+One of the requirements for using a BS on UAV is to keep the energy {usage} at the lowest level because UAV has limited {power}.

 The use of UAVs alone is limited due to their airborne time and energy constraints.
 For example, using a single drone in delivery services results in waiting for that vehicle to come back to the base.
 For this reason, UAVs should be used as a swarm.
 The essential requirement for a swarm of UAVs is group management \cite{3GPP22829}.
-Group management requires group authentication and secure communication inside a group, as detailed later.
+Group management requires group authentication and secure communication inside a group, as {given in the following sections.}